 We expect to continue to dedicate resources to establishing pricing contracts with non-contracted insurance companies; however, we can provide no assurance that we will be successful in obtaining such pricing contracts or that such pricing contracts will contain reimbursement for our services at rates that are favorable to us.
 If we fail to establish these contracts, we will be able to recognize revenue only based on an estimated average collection rate per historical cash collections.
 In addition, XIFIN may need to expend significant resources obtaining reimbursement on a claim-by-claim basis and in adjudicating claims which are denied altogether or not reimbursed at acceptable rates.
 We currently pay XIFIN a percentage of the amounts it collects on our behalf and this percentage may increase in the future if it needs to expend more resources in adjudicating such claims.
 We sometimes informally engage physicians, hospitals and clinics to help establish contracts with third-party payors who insure their patients.
 We cannot provide any assurance that such physicians, hospitals and clinics will continue to help us establish contracts in the future.
 If we fail to establish contracts with more third-party payors it may adversely affect our ability to increase our revenue.
 In addition, a failure to enter into contracts could affect a physician's willingness to prescribe our services because of the administrative work involved in interacting with patients to answer their questions and help them obtain reimbursement for our services.
-If physicians are unwilling to prescribe our services due to the lack of certainty and administrative work involved with patients covered by non-contracted insurance companies, or patients covered by no
+If physicians are unwilling to prescribe our services due to the lack of certainty and administrative work involved with patients covered by non-contracted insurance companies, or patients covered by non-contracted insurance companies are unwilling to risk that their insurance may charge additional out-of-pocket fees, our revenue could decline or fail to increase.